Judge Emanuella Groves Courtroom: 14-B

 “Yes, we have the power to send people to jail and take their money, but more importantly, we have the power to affect real change in people’s lives,” says Judge Groves.

 Judge Groves has had numerous opinions published in Ohio Bar Association Report.
 Many of those opinions have been cited as legal authority in the legal reference, Ohio Jurisprudence.
 She has participated as a speaker in continuing legal education courses.
 In 2008, she secured her certification in Judicial Studies from the National Judicial College in Reno, Nevada.
-She is Chair of the Continuing Legal Education Committee of the Norman S. Minor Bar Association.
+In 2016, Judge Groves had the opportunity to substitute teach at Case Western Reserve University School of Law.
+She was Chair of the Continuing Legal Education Committee of the Norman S. Minor Bar Association and currently Chair of the Legal Education committee of the NAACP.
 She is a member of other legal organizations.